-A health study published on Clinical Gastroenterology and Hepatology shows that those who regularly drink coffee, tea, and soda are at increased risk for developing GERD symptoms.
+A health study published in Clinical Gastroenterology and Hepatology shows that those who regularly drink coffee, tea, and soda are at increased risk for developing GERD symptoms.

-In contrast, those that consume water can reduce their risk of developing GERD.
+In contrast, those who consume water can reduce their risk of developing GERD.

 Since people suffering from GERD have an increased sensitivity to acidic foods and drinks, it’s essential that they do their best to cut them out where they can.